I am a trainer and consultant in lean manufacturing, Six Sigma, quality management, and business management.

 The decibel meters available online are not that expensive however if you are looking for one to monitor your workplace ensure that you purchase one that meets the requirements of legislation as some are very basic.
 That being said you will still not have to spend more than a hundred bucks!

 If you have any doubts at all about whether your work environment is too noisy you should get a meter such as the simple one shown here and measure the noise levels.
 Better to measure and monitor your decibel levels than to ignore them and get hit with a lawsuit later on from an employee who has suffered hearing damage.
-Ignorance is no protection in a court of law!
+Ignorance is no protection in a court of law.

 In environments where you are exposed to noise above 85dB it is advisable to wear hearing protection to prevent hearing loss.
 If you know the level of noise that you will experience then you can choose hearing protection that will reduce the sound to less than 85dB.

-Earplugs and Earmuffs have decibel ratings as to how much they can reduce sound levels by, so for instance a pair of earmuffs may reduce sound at the ear by 25dB so it would be OK to wear these in an environment which has average decibel readings of 100dB but would not be advisable to wear them where sounds reach 120dB as they would not provide enough protection.
+Earplugs and earmuffs have decibel ratings as to how much they can reduce sound levels by, so for instance a pair of earmuffs may reduce sound at the ear by 25dB so it would be OK to wear these in an environment that has average decibel readings of 100dB but would not be advisable to wear them where sounds reach 120dB as they would not provide enough protection.

 Wearing too strong a hearing protection device in lower noise environments can also cause problems as you would not be able to hear what people have to say or even shouted warnings; so wear the right hearing protection for the right environment.